We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Ecwid POS

-With Ecwid, you use third-party services to gain professional POS functionality — these include Square, Clover, Vend and Alice.
+You can also use third-party services in conjunction with Ecwid to gain POS functionality — supported solutions include Square, Clover, Vend and Alice.

 The key thing to watch out for is cost.
 Although all paid-for Ecwid plans let you make use of a basic bundled mobile POS system, powered by Square or PayPal Zettle, connecting your Ecwid store to one of the other POS solutions mentioned above will require you to sign up to the most expensive ‘Unlimited’ Ecwid plan.